 La Purísima Concepción, a nine-day religious celebration in Nicaragua, is a significant part of Nicaraguan culture.
 Unique to the country, the celebration is understood and embraced as “muy nicaragüense.”
 La Purísima honors the Immaculate Conception of the Virgin Mary, the country’s patron saint, and is observed from November 28 to December 6.

-Every year, 150 bags are donated, each consisting of:
+Each year, 150 kits are prepared and delivered, each consisting of:

 -3 pounds of rice